mcruz206/LearnAI-Bootcamp/lab02.3-cognitive_services/README.md

 **Service Helpers**

-The service helpers are there to make your life easier when you're developing your app.
+Service helpers exist to make your life easier when you're developing your app.
 One of the key things that service helpers do is provide the ability to detect when the API calls return a call-rate-exceeded error and automatically retry the call (after some delay).
 They also help with bringing in methods, handling exceptions and handling the keys.

 You can find additional service helpers for some of the other Cognitive Services within the [Intelligent Kiosk sample application](https://github.com/Microsoft/Cognitive-Samples-IntelligentKiosk/tree/master/Kiosk/ServiceHelpers).
 Utilizing these resources makes it easy to add and remove the service helpers in your future projects as needed.